apolo2/LTImageViewer/README.md

     - '#import "LTImageViewerViewController.h"'
     - '#import "UIImageView+LTImageViewer.h"'

-* Then add protocol <LTImageViewerDataSources, LTImageViewerDelegate> to your controller
+* Then add protocol 'LTImageViewerDataSources, LTImageViewerDelegate' to your controller

 * Config your UIImageView with LTImageViewer:
 ```